clarkngo/cjn-cpp/programming-labs-cs555/Module02/README.md

 - From `sameArea` to `isSameArea`

 # Support
-Bug reports and feature requests can be filed with the rest for the Ruby on Rails project here:
+Bug reports and feature requests can be filed here:

 [File Bug Reports and Features](https://github.com/clarkngo/cpp-projects/issues)
 # License